Optimal estimation for regression discontinuity design with binary outcomes: Conclusion

-Our contribution is a critical baseline for developing estimation procedures for a binary or limited outcome variable in RD designs.
-Recent studies such as \cite{noack_bias_aware_2024} consider bias-aware inference for fuzzy RD designs.
-As mentioned in Introduction, the binary treatment status is a primary dependent variable in the first stage of fuzzy designs.
-Applying our result is not necessarily straightforward as the first-stage estimand appears in the denominator of the target estimand.
-We reserve developing further extensions and generalizations of our results for future research.
+Our contribution provides a critical baseline for developing estimation procedures for binary or limited outcome variables in RD designs.
+Recent studies, such as \cite{noack_bias_aware_2024}, have considered bias-aware inference for fuzzy RD designs.
+As mentioned in the Introduction, the binary treatment status is a primary dependent variable in the first stage of the fuzzy design.
+Applying our results is not necessarily straightforward in that context because the first-stage estimand appears in the denominator of the target parameter.
+We reserve further extensions and generalizations of our results for future research.

 {A.\arabic{table}} {A.\arabic{figure}}